-Instead of using the templates included in WordPress, Elementor aims to help you create something different, showing you the outcome of your design as you go along.
-The plugin doesn’t require previous HTML or CSS coding knowledge and it pairs easily with any WordPress theme.
-It includes helpful navigators, menus, and a unique finder feature which makes it straightforward and easy to understand.
+Instead of using the tools and templates included in WordPress, Elementor aims to help you create something different, showing you the outcome of your design as you assemble your page.
+This WordPress plugin doesn’t require previous HTML or CSS coding knowledge and it pairs easily with any WordPress theme.
+It includes helpful navigators, menus, which makes it straightforward and easy to understand.

 Plans and pricing